dnorcini/ComptonSim/README.md

 ## Improvements
 - model aluminum struction and concrete to understand gamma-ray reflection rate
 - add real gamma source (geometry, spectrum, rate)
 - ...

+## Notes
+- any runtime macros should be added to source code in macros directory, and listed in CMakeLists.txt
+- ...